muugumuugu/coUrses/BSC+programming-and-data-science/iitm/english.md

 ### Recomended Pauses
 1. after a word of addressal ( calling someone out / pointing to something)
-2. after small chunk of numbers in a long string of numbers
-3. after ralational / conditional indicators
+2. after small chunk of numralational / conditional indicators
 	+ so
 	+ therefore
 	+ but